Macros

 Macros offer the possibility to encapsulate and reuse function chains.
 This allows the compact use of function chains and a central maintenance of these.
 Changes to a macro affect all profiles that use this macro.
 Macros can be defined system-wide or client-specific.

-You can open the macro dialog via the target structure menu in the lower bar of the function area with option "Manage macros".
+You can open the macro dialog (2) via the menu (1) in the lower bar of the function area.
 Either to create the existing function chain as a new macro or to display the overview of all macros.
 Note: You can copy the ID of a macro in the opened macro.

 Context menu